tvilxyz/gestureInterface/README.md

 - **Connections**:
     - Used by Unity VR project

-### `vr_data_processing.ipynb`
+### `vr_data_processing_tcn.ipynb`

-**Purpose**: Takes raw data directly from the Unity VR project and preprocesses for the ml model predictions.
-Preprocessing includes removing hooks, egocentralizing, extracting features/summary statistics, and finally prediction.
+**Purpose**: UNFINISHED.
+Real time model prediction in VR.
+Takes raw data directly from the Unity VR project and preprocesses for the tcn model predictions.
+Preprocessing includes removing hooks, egocentralizing, resampling 128 points, normalization, and finally prediction.

 - **Dependencies**:
     - N/A